Estate Planning Advice for Today and Tomorrow

 Your estate plan is your action plan to manage your affairs both today and in the future.
 Guided by your specific goals, we examine your finances, tax situation, life plan, health, long-term care challenges, and any applicable government benefits.
 We will give you and your family personal attention when setting up or updating your estate plan.

 John Holliman and Melanie B. Holliman have decades of combined estate planning experience in Birmingham and Scottsboro, Alabama.
 And our staff treats you like family.

 Yes, no matter your age or wealth.
 A properly executed estate plan puts you in control of your assets and their eventual transfer to your heirs or others.
 We can help you learn what you can achieve with various estate planning tools and make sure that your family as clear directions.
 If you have no will, the Alabama government is involved in distributing your estate through probate . . .which may not be what you prefer.

 Estate Planning Law

-Estate Tax Planning and Gift Tax Planning – Some people think that when they pass away, their heirs will not be affected by an estate tax (also known as a death tax) because of the tax laws.
-There are many tax implications to consider and legal methods of dealing with them.
+Estate Tax Planning and Gift Tax Planning – You should not assume that your heirs will not be affected by an estate tax (or death tax) just because of current tax laws. let us explain the tax implications of your current estate plan and share legal methods to address your specific situation.

-Trusts - Using trusts to manage and distribute property can be an effective alternative to a will.
-You can create a trust that benefits you and your family while alive, and upon death, distributes assets to your children or others.
-Unlike wills, trusts are not part of an estate, so they are not subject to probate and are private matters.
+Trusts - Trusts are often a better option than wills.
+Together, we can create a trust that benefits you and your family during your life and then distributes assets to your children or others after your death.
+Trusts are not part of your estate, so they remain private and are not probated.

-Let us help you handcraft an estate plan for your life, as well as your death, that includes the steps necessary to get you and your loved ones from today to the future.
-We offer a free consultation.
-Reach out to us via this contact form or by phone at 205-663-0281.
+Let us help you craft an estate plan for your life as well as your death that includes the steps necessary to get you and your loved ones from today to the future.